rbarfield/Barfield_website/pages/Rcode.md

 <p> R package wrote under the supervision of Dr. Conneely.
 Designed to test for association between methylation at CpG sites across the genome and a phenotype of interest, adjusting for any relevant covariates.</p>

 <h3 id="EWASMEDIAT">Fast EWAS Mediation</h3>
-Code to run quick mediation analysis across a set of DNA methylation markers.
+<p>Code to run quick mediation analysis across a set of DNA methylation markers.
 Gives association between CpG and Y given A and Xm as well as association between A and CpG given Xm.
 Will give for each CpG site.
 Assuming linear models for all variables.
-Xm is matrix of covariates adjusting for (not including intercept), CpG is an Nx p matrix with rows corresponding to sample and columns corresponding to DNA methylation marker.
+Xm is matrix of covariates adjusting for (not including intercept), CpG is an Nx p matrix with rows corresponding to sample and columns corresponding to DNA methylation marker. </p>

 	fastMEDiat.func<-function(Y,Xm,A,CpG){